-7 4 3 0 Reserved Memory Planes Processor Write Access Enable).
+7 4 3 3 0 Reserved Memory Planes Processor Write Access Enable ÷.

 Bit Descriptions

-7:4 Reserve Reserved.
-Read as 0s.
+7:4 Reserve ed.
+Read as Os.

 3:0 Memory Planes [3:0] Processor Write Access Enable.
 In both the Odd/Even Mode and the Chain 4 Mode, these bits still control access to the corresponding color plane.

-0 = Disable.
+0 = Dis 0 = Disable.

-1 = Enable.
+1 = Ena 1 = Enable.

 Note: This register is referred to in the VGA standard as the Map Mask Register.
 However, the word "map" is used with multiple meanings in the VGA standard and was, therefore, considered too confusing; hence, the reason for calling it the Plane Mask Register.